 Exactly.
 No one is.
 It’s a disaster.
 The hostility between us is palpable.
 Misunderstanding is rampant.
-Does this really does not need to be so?
+Does this really need to be so?
 Do we do not need to make wild allegations and insult people of genuine faith?

 We are at odds with the secular culture and with each other.
 Let’s think about this for a minute.
 We believers share the experience of attempting to live a human life in accord with God’s plan for us.
 We share the experience of trying to be good and failing.
 We share the experience of awe, a universal human trait, with the unique Abrahamic expectation that its source is the Creator.

 But friends, given the hostility between us, we really must ask the question.
 Is the Qur’an really the successor to the Bible as it claims?

-And further, will we need a life time of scholarship or address the issue, or is there a simple test of reason to determine the truth?
+And further, will we need a life time of scholarship to address the issue, or is there a simple test of reason to determine the truth?